tanjilhassan/tanjilhassan/README.md

 Beginner in the programming world.
 ----------------------------------

 I'm a newbie in this exciting world of programming.
-There are languages I would enjoy this journey of learning and upgrading my skills.
+There are languages I would love to learn and enjoy this journey of learning and upgrading my skills.

 *   🌍  I'm based in Dhaka,Bangladesh
 *   ✉️  You can contact me at [tanjilhassanratul@gmail.com](mailto:tanjilhassanratul@gmail.com)